 Managers, when it comes to salary negotiation, hard-to-find candidates hold increasing leverage in today’s competitive hiring market.
 The shortage of skilled accounting and finance professionals, combined with frequent instances of candidates receiving multiple job offers, exacerbates existing recruiting difficulties and requires companies to up the ante to attract top talent.

 For decades, Robert Half has helped employers evaluate compensation trends and develop strategies that align with their industry and region.
-The latest Salary Guide for Accounting and Finance shows a comprehensive list of salary ranges for more than 400 positions, with a Salary Calculator to adjust salaries ranges for jobs in your city.
+The latest Robert Half Salary Guide for Accounting and Finance shows a comprehensive list of salary ranges for more than 190 positions and insight into emerging hiring trends, with a Salary Calculator to adjust salaries ranges for jobs in your city.

 Even with salary ranges on the increase, Danann Smith, a vice president at Robert Half Finance & Accounting, says employers can make an offer that is both attractive to top job candidates and a fit for the organization.
 That's mastering the art of salary negotiation.